sachinsingh3232/BlogApp2/README.md

 # MERN Blog App

-A MERN application for basic CRUD operations , authentication and authorization.
+A MERN application using basic CRUD operations , authentication and authorization.

 ## Table of Contents